keymanapp/help.keyman.com/developer/language/reference/if.md

 The `if()` statement can be used in keyboards on the following platforms.

-Currently, only Windows supports the options.htm form to set variable stores.
+Currently, only Windows and Linux support the options.htm form to set variable stores through a configuration user interface.

 <table class='platform'>
   <thead>